-How should companies organize themselves to tackle the challenges you mentioned?
+How should companies organize themselves to tackle these challenges?

-Anne-Cécile: The complexity of product transfers is typically managed by dedicated supply chain transfer managers, who are critical members of the E2E teams managing the products being transferred in the scope of the program.
+Anne-Cécile: The complexity of product transfers is typically managed by dedicated supply chain transfer managers, who are critical members of the end-to-end teams managing the products being transferred in the scope of the program.
 In fact, the need for dedicated supply chain transfer managers starts before the actual project execution.
-The expertise and network these roles typically have are critical for providing that E2E visibility on the scope of impacted plants, products, and markets that is required for making the business case and getting the transfer project approved in the first place.
+The expertise and network these roles typically have are critical for providing that end-to-end visibility on the scope of impacted plants, products and markets that is required for making the business case and getting the transfer project approved in the first place.

-Judith: Providing this E2E visibility for all stakeholders is an important role of the SCTM throughout the project.
-In life sciences for example, because of the many regulatory requirements, the full downstream production flow is impacted up to the markets.
-The complexity of different manufacturing sites, packaging sites & impacted markets makes it challenging, especially when external manufacturers are part of the network.
+Judith: Providing this end-to-end visibility for all stakeholders is an important role of the SCTM throughout the project.
+In life sciences, for example, because of the many regulatory requirements, the full downstream production flow is impacted up to the markets.
+The complexity of different manufacturing sites, packaging sites and impacted markets makes it challenging, especially when external manufacturers are part of the network.
 This is no different in the food industry, although they do not always need to qualify all impacted products.

-Anne-Cécile: To get to this E2E overview, the supply chain transfer managers will set up a platform to connect with their local & global stakeholders, such as IT and Master Data, Distribution, and (site & global) Planning, but also the local companies or markets impacted by the program.
+Anne-Cécile: To get to this end-to-end overview, the supply chain transfer managers will set up a platform to connect with their local and global stakeholders, such as IT and master data, distribution and (site and global) planning, but also the local companies or markets impacted by the program.
 These platforms will be used throughout the duration of the entire project to have a single source of truth for all stakeholders and to support all activities needed for successful execution.
 The supply chain transfer manager is also accountable for the implementation and integration of the (partially) new supply chain and performs a thorough supply chain assessment and fit-gap analysis.
 It is also the SCTM who oversees the setup of the necessary systems and master data and specific shipping requirements

 Judith: This refers back to installing the right processes and capabilities.
 It is clear that this also means people.
 We can support our customers with a targeted change and communication plan and make sure people are well informed and trained to make the transfer project a lasting success.

-Are there any measurable objectives in product transfer projects?
+Are there measurable objectives in product transfer projects?

 Why should companies trust Bluecrux as a partner in their product transfer programs?